marxin/texi2rst-generated/sphinx/gdc/invoking-gdc/warnings.rst

 .. option:: -Wno-deprecated

-  .. index:: -Wdeprecated

-  .. index:: -Wno-deprecated
+  .. index:: -Wdeprecated, -Wno-deprecated

   Do not warn about usage of deprecated features and symbols with ``deprecated`` attributes.

 .. option:: -Werror

-  .. index:: -Werror

-  .. index:: -Wno-error
+  .. index:: -Werror, -Wno-error

   Turns all warnings into errors.

 .. option:: -Wspeculative

-  .. index:: -Wspeculative

-  .. index:: -Wno-speculative
+  .. index:: -Wspeculative, -Wno-speculative

   List all error messages from speculative compiles, such as ``__traits(compiles, ...)``.
 This option does not report